nhducit/multi-tenants/README.md

 ## Inspect ISR output

 I would recommend using product mode to run the app.
-It will help you inspect the SSG output easier.
+It will help you inspect the SSG output more easily.

 - Start the app in the production mode